The Baba Arc is the fourth story arc in the Dragon Ball series

 Watching via spy satellite are none other than Pilaf, the wannabe emperor Goku encountered on the first Dragon Ball hunt, and his two sidekicks.
 Pilaf has the last Dragon Ball, keeping it secured in a lead-lined container.
 He has been spying on Goku, hoping to find a chance to take the other Balls.
 Now that he knows about Goku's weakness, Pilaf figures that it's time to take his revenge...and the wish for world domination!

 The fight against Pilaf goes by as easily as you'd think.
 Pilaf's gang try to grab Goku's tail, but unfortunately for them, he doesn't have it anymore.
-Goku takes the last Dragon Ball, and then takes Upa back to Karin sanctuary and has the Dragon God revive Bora.
-Before the Dragon Balls fly off however, Goku grabs the Four-Star ball.
-Now he'll never have to go looking for it again.
+Goku takes the last Dragon Ball, and then takes Upa back to Korin's Sacred Land and has the Dragon God revive Bora.
+Before the Dragon Balls fly off however, Goku grabs the Four-Star Ball.
+Now he'll never have to go looking for it again!
 Back at Baba's, the rest of the Dragon Ball gang are in awe of Goku, and Baba reveals that she's foreseen that Goku is destined to save the world someday...

-Goku returns to his friends and reveals that he managed to keep the Four Star Ball.
+Goku returns to his friends and reveals that he managed to keep the Four-Star Ball.
 His next goal?
 Train for the World Tournament!
-While Yamcha will be training along side Krillin as a new student in the Turtle School, Roshi tells Goku that he should Walk The Earth and be Taught by Experience, as his own adventures have made him too strong for the Turtle School teachings. and furthermore, he has to do it without Kinto'un!
+While Yamcha will be training alongside Krillin as a new student in the Turtle School, Roshi tells Goku that he should Walk the Earth and be Taught by Experience, as his own adventures have made him too strong for the Turtle School teachings.
+And furthermore, he has to do it without the Flying Nimbus!
 (After all, it's not exertion if you've got a cloud carrying you everywhere...)
 Goku heads off and his own and the gang disperses.

-What kind of challenges await Goku at the 22nd Strongest Under the Heavens Tournament?
+What kind of challenges await Goku at the 22nd World Tournament?
 Find out next time, on Dragon Ball!

 More to come